scottzach1/Project-Beans/project_requirement/project-requirement.md

 #### Radio Antenna
 The radio antenna will facilitate the transfer of data and commands between the avionics package and the base station.
-This radio antenna must allow for the live broadcast of the packages geographical location data, which will be provided by the GPS unit within the avionics package.
-This will allow for easier retrieval of the unit as specified b Externally the customer.
+This radio antenna must allow for the live broadcast of the package's geographical location data which will be provided by the GPS unit post flight.
+This will allow for easier retrieval of the unit by the customer.
 While in flight, the radio antenna will also facilitate the periodic sending of other sensor data to the base station for use in live monitoring of performance.
 This data will be sent according to the **TODO agreed on specification**, and will include but is not limited to:

 - Current gimbal position/angle
-- directional acceleration data
+- Directional acceleration data
 - Battery voltage

-This radio antenna will also allow for commands to be sent from the base station and received and processed by the avionics package.
-The commands will be able to query a range of current settings and readings available the avionics package, as well as altering the current state of the avionics package.
+This radio antenna will also allow for commands to be sent from the base station to be received and processed by the avionics package.
+These commands will be able to query a range of settings and readings pertaining to the status of the avionics package as well as alter them.

 #### External: SD Card

-The avionics package will be required to facilitate the logging of launch and flight data to an external SD card.
-The SD card will store the outputs of the sensory data provided by the internal measurement unit, as well as the geographical location data from the GPS unit.
-This data will be compiled into a CSV file and saved to the external SD, This data will be used for analysis of the launch.
-It will be required that the SD card is capable of writing data at the same rate that it is being polled from the internal measurement unit and the GPS, however this must not impact the performance of the guidance control systems.
+The avionics package will be required to facilitate the logging of launch and flight data to an onboard SD card.
+The SD card will store data provided by the inertial measurement unit, as well as the geographical location data from the GPS unit.
+Following the retrieval of the SD card, the data will then be compiled into a CSV file and saved to the external drive.
+There the data can be used to analyze the performance of the system during launch and flight.

+Due to this functionality the SD card must be capable of writing data at the same rate (or faster) than the rate it is polled from the sensors.
+At the same time this process must not impact the performance of the active control system.

 #### External: Internal Measurement Unit (IMU / Sensors)

-To know the relative position of the rocket, the avionics package must track the linear acceleration, and rotational changes of the rocket.
+In order to identify the relative position, momentum and orientation of the rocket throughout flight, the avionics package needs to track its linear and angular acceleration.

-This will to performed by the internal measurement unit (IMU) of the avionics package.
-The IMU will be polled **TODO insert the required polling rate here** for 9-axis gyroscopic data, as well as linear acceleration data, which will be used to track the position of the rocket against the launch site reference point in real time.
-This positional and rotational data will then sent to the guidance system unit of the avionics package for processing, and to the SD card for logging.
+This is performed by the internal measurement unit (IMU) of the avionics package.
+The IMU will be polled **TODO insert the required polling rate here** for 9-axis gyroscopic data, as well as linear acceleration data, which will be used to track the position of the rocket relative to the launch site in real time.
+This is required by the active control system and is also written to the SD card for analysis and troubleshooting.

 #### External: Guidance System